dennis/slipstream/Components/Audio/README.md

 ﻿# Audio

-This component provides lua function to play wave/mp3 audio files or text-to-speech.
+This component provides a lua library to play wave/mp3 audio files or text-to-speech.

 ## Lua